A concussion-protection guide for parents

 The lower jaw is a lever into the skull.
 Control it, and less force gets through.

 Your lower jaw hinges directly against the base of your skull.
-When it's loose, a blow to the chin or jaw drives that hinge straight into the skull base — one of the cleanest paths force has to reach the brain.
+When it's loose, a blow to the chin or jaw drives that hinge straight into the skull base, one of the cleanest paths force has to reach the brain.
 When the jaw is held in a stable position, that pathway changes: the joint can't slam home the same way, and the surrounding muscle absorbs and spreads the load instead of funneling it11.
 Three things happen when a real lower-jaw appliance is in place during contact:

-The airway stays open
+Airway stays open

 This is the part the dental-protection mindset misses entirely.
 A guard built to keep teeth in place doesn't have to do any of this.
 A guard built around jaw position does.